-1 To qualify for the Certificate in Business Studies a student must achieve 60 points with at least 45 points at level 5 or level 6 from the papers listed in the Bachelor of Business Table.
+- 1 The course of study of every applicant is subject to the approval of the progamme leader. - 2 To qualify for the Certificate in Business Studies a student must achieve 60 points with at least 45 points at level 5 or level 6 from the papers listed in the Bachelor of Business Table.

-Refer to Bachelor of Business Table on page 451.
+Refer to Bachelor of Business Table on page 461.